theparthway/docs/docs/developers/protocol/Protocol/EVM/AtomicSwap/Components.md

 - `name`: The name of the contract.
 - `version`: The version of the contract.

+The constructor initializes the contract.

-It sets the `token` state variable to the ERC20 token contract.
+1. It sets the `token` state variable to the ERC20 token contract.

 ### initiate